 Game testers can be individuals who do not have a professional degree while software testers need to have a bachelor’s or master’s degree and based on the domain of the projects, they are required to have in-depth domain knowledge.

-In both the testing processes, from testers, dedication, analytical and logical skills are required.
+In both the testing processes, dedication, analytical and logical skills are required.

 Game Development Life Cycle (GDLC)